grolston/aws-github-akm/README.md

 ### GitHub Requirements

+The following will be required from your GitHub environment:

 - A GitHub machine user account with a [personal access token](https://github.com/settings/tokens) and appropriate permissions for GitHub Actions and repo management
 - Access setup for the GitHub machine user account to each repo with appropriate permissions (maintain)

  > **Note:** A GitHub Machine User account is recommended for best practices.
 For more information and details about a GitHub Machine User reference [GitHub Documentation on Machine Users](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users)

 ### AWS Requirements

+The following will be required within your AWS account:

 - AWS Account with IAM User which has appropriate permissions for your CICD needs
 - Ability to deploy the CloudFormation stack resources